About Crawford County

 Property & Public Records

-Property and land records for Crawford County are maintained by the Crawford County Recorder's Office, located in the Crawford County Courthouse at 8 North Court Street, English, Indiana 47118, phone (812) 338-2532.
-The Recorder's Office is the official repository for deeds, mortgages, liens, land contracts, easements, rights-of-way, military discharge records (DD-214s), plat maps, and other instruments affecting real property title within the county.
+Property and land records for Crawford County are maintained by Crawford County Recorder's Office, located in Crawford County Courthouse at 8 North Court Street, English, Indiana 47118 The Recorder's Office is the official repository for deeds, mortgages, liens, land contracts, easements, rights-of-way, military discharge records (DD-214s), plat maps, and other instruments affecting real property title within Crawford County.
+Indiana law requires that these records be indexed and made available for public inspection under Indiana Code 36-2-11, which governs county recorders.

 - Certified copies of recorded instruments are available for statutory fees: two dollars for the first page and one dollar for each additional page.